Kotey538/fast_robots.github.io/docs/pages/lab3.md

 ![image](../images/lab3/manual.png)

 ### Using 2 ToF Sensors
+Since both ToF sensors share the same default I2C address, they cannot be individually addressed without modification.
+There are two main approaches to resolve this issue: changing the I2C address programmatically or continuously enabling and disabling the sensors using their shutdown (XSHUT) pins.
+I chose to change the I2C address programmatically because it allows both sensors to provide data simultaneously, improving efficiency and enabling real-time obstacle detection.
+To implement this, I will use the XSHUT pin on one of the sensors to temporarily disable it while I change the I2C address of the other.
+Once the address is updated, I will re-enable the disabled sensor, ensuring both sensors can operate concurrently with unique addresses on the same I2C bus.

 ### Ssensor Placement
 I intend to place the ToF sensors on the front and back of the RC car.
 In most cases, the car will either need to detect an obstacle in front as it moves forward or detect an obstacle behind it while reversing.
 An additional consideration is that the car can flip and move in reverse, causing the "front" and "back" orientations to interchange.
 Placing sensors on both ends ensures consistent obstacle detection regardless of the car's orientation or direction of movement.